Skip to main content

 Frequently Asked Questions

 Aqara uses manual single-photo enrollment — you upload one photo per person — rather than BionicMind's auto-learning.
 Matter Alpha's 2026 review called this the one real compromise for HomeKit households.
-Recognition reliability also depends on mount angle: head-height at an entryway works well, steep downward porch-cam angles produce more false negatives.
+Recognition reliability also depends on mount angle: head-height at an entryway works well, but steep downward porch-cam angles produce more false negatives.
 The trade is one-time manual enrollment for native HomeKit plus Matter plus Thread plus Zigbee support.

 Yes.
 Familiar Faces requires Google Home Premium Standard at $10/month or $120/year.
 The base Nest Cam Battery still captures motion events and provides three hours of free event history without a subscription, but the face-identification layer specifically needs the Premium tier.
 No free or lower-cost alternative unlocks it.

-Which Ring Protect tier includes face recognition?
+Which Ring Protect plan includes face recognition?

-Is Arlo Secure Basic enough for face recognition?
+Does Arlo Secure Basic include face recognition?

 Sources & Methodology